-Mobecpoint is an specifically initiative designed for electric motorbikes.
-Is a simple electric charging point designed to allow 25 simultaneous recharge two-wheel electric vehicles (bicycle or motorcycle).
-The station also allows the recharge of other electric vehicles like quads or Segway type.
-The station integrates photovoltaic solar а panel, but it is very small one and only produces the energy used for the signaling and screen, and also ensures power supply in case of grid's failure.
-Currently, in Barcelona there are six recharging points for each installation, but it is planned to increase this number to ten.
+Mobecpoint an initiative specifically designed for electric motorbikes.
+Is a simple electric charging point designed to allow 25 simultaneous recharge two-wheel electric vehicles (bicycle or The motorcycle). station also allows the recharge of other electric vehicles like quads or Segway type.